 For a better insight into the owls of Birdworld, why not join our bird keeper led ‘Owl Prowl’ feeding tour.
 This takes place daily starting from the aviaries adjacent to the large ‘Parrots in Flight’ aviary.

 Birdworld is home to many species of underwater creatures from fish of all colours and sizes from all corners of the globe, to reptiles and fascinating creatures such as seahorses.
-We have a fearsome shoal of piranhas, a soft-shelled turtle, four-eyed fish, African dwarf crocodiles and a wonderful selection of freshwater displays.
+We have a fearsome shoal of piranhas, African dwarf crocodiles and a wonderful selection of freshwater displays.

 Our wild birds.
 While not ours the wild birds fly in for a treat when they see goodies on offer in the park.
 You can never see the park without Herons in attendance waiting for the leftover fish after each penguin feed!